Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 Structure plane:
 - Color theme for this project will be generated using the following color palette generator [Coolors](https://coolors.co).
 - Design should be kept simple, clear and easy to understand.
 It should not be overcrowded with unnecessary information as this can confuse the first time user.
-- There should be loading animation present when new articles are loaded.
 - Animations should be used where necessary making the website more interactive and more appealing to the users eye.